ArliT1-F/Self-Hosting-Invoice-Generator/README.md

 # InvoicePro

-InvoicePro is a Flask-based web application for creating, managing, and sharing invoices.
-It helps small teams or freelancers streamline billing, send PDF invoices via email, track payments, and review revenue trends without leaving the browser.
+InvoicePro is a Flask-based web application for creating, scheduling, and sharing invoices.
+It helps small teams and freelancers automate billing, send PDF invoices by email, track payments, and review revenue trends?all from one dashboard.

 ## Features

-- **Authentication** ?
-Register/login/logout with hashed passwords.
+- **Authentication** - Register/login/logout with hashed passwords.
-- **Invoice builder** ?
-Add multiple line items, set tax, choose currency/locale, and download or email polished PDFs.
+- **Invoice builder** - Add as many line items as you need, set tax, choose currency/locale, and export or email polished PDFs.
-- **Recurring schedules** ?
-Automatically regenerate invoices on a cadence with optional reminders and auto-send.
+- **Recurring schedules** - Automatically regenerate invoices on a cadence with optional reminders and auto-send.
-- **Payment tracking** ?
-Record payments, update balances, and mark invoices as paid automatically.
+- **Payment tracking** - Record payments, update balances, and mark invoices as paid automatically.
-- **Product catalog** ?
-Store reusable items/services to add to invoices in a click.
+- **Product catalog** - Store reusable services or products for quick invoice creation.
-- **Attachments** ?
-Upload receipts or supporting documents per invoice.
+- **Attachments** - Upload receipts or other supporting documents per invoice.
+- **Branding & locales** - Customize logo, colors, footer, and default locale/currency; snapshots travel with each invoice.
-- **Reporting** ?
-Monthly revenue summaries for a quick financial overview.
+- **Reporting** - Monthly revenue summaries for a quick financial overview.
-- **Dark/light themes** ?
-Animated background, responsive layout, and modern UI components.
+- **Dark/light themes** - Animated background, responsive layout, and modern UI components.

 ## Quick Start